Summary of the Review – Do We Recommend It?

 - Review Summary and Rating

 If you want milk foam, there’s also a version of the Caffeo Solo that comes with a cappuccinatore milk frothing system.
-That model is at least $120 more expensive but it’s still about $250 cheaper than the next class up within the Melitta line of automatic espresso machines.
-The model with cappuccinatore comes in two colors (these models are labeled with the phrase “& Perfect Milk”).
-You can see the models with the milk foam system here on amazon.co.uk.
+That model is at least $120 more expensive, but it’s still about $250 cheaper than the next class up within the Melitta line of automatic espresso machines.
+The model with a cappuccinatore comes in two colors (these models are labeled with the phrase “& Perfect Milk”).
+You can see the models with the milk foam system here on Amazon.co.uk.

 Small, no-frills machine, but it works very well.

 One of the most interesting things about this automatic espresso machine is its built-in technology.
-It’s basically the same setup as you’d find in more expensive models.
-For example, the brewing unit is identical to the one you’d find in more expensive Melitta machines.
-As is always the case with Melitta machines, the brewing unit is removable, which makes cleaning easy.
+It is basically the same setup that you would find in more expensive models.
+For example, the brewing unit is identical to the ones in more expensive Melitta machines.
+The brewing unit is removable, as is always the case with Melitta machines, which makes cleaning easy.

 Advantages of the Melitta Caffeo Solo